Lecrapouille/TimedPetriNetEditor/README.md

 In this editor, for a given type (place and transitions), unique identifiers are unsigned integers `0 ..
 N`.
 Numbers shall be consecutive and without "holes".
-This is important when generating graphes defined by adjacency
+This is important when generating graphs defined by adjacency
 matrices: indices of the matrix will directly match unique identifiers and therefore no lookup table is needed.
 To distinguish the type of node a `T` or `P` char is also prepend to the number.
 Arcs have no identifier because their